DVT Debugger is an add-on module to DVT IDE for Eclipse. It integrates with all major simulators and provides advanced debugging capabilities.

 • The DVT Debug Perspective is a GUI layout focused on debug-specific activities for major HDLs and HVLs, such as Verilog, SystemVerilog, VHDL, and e Language.
 It provides simulation controls like step over, step into, or resume.
 It also shows the simulation context in the Editor and several dedicated Views.

-• The Breakpoints View enables users to quickly inspect all breakpoints, enable or disable a specific breakpoint, or define conditional breakpoints.
+• The Breakpoints View enables you to quickly inspect all breakpoints, enable or disable a specific breakpoint, or define conditional breakpoints.

-• The Expression View permits users to define and watch expressions.
-They can inspect a complex expression by selecting it in the editor and then adding a watch to the Expressions View.
+• The Expression View permits you to define and watch expressions.
+You can inspect a complex expression by selecting it in the editor and then adding a watch to the Expressions View.

-• The Console View shows the simulation output and it allows users to enter simulator commands.
+• The Console View shows the simulation output and it allows you to enter simulator commands.

-• Double click to add a breakpoint at a specific line in the DVT Eclipse IDE's editor.
+• Double click to add a breakpoint at a specific line in the DVT IDE for Eclipse's editor.
 Whenever the simulator hits a breakpoint, the editor highlights the corresponding line.

 • Hover a variable name to quickly see the runtime value in tooltip.